top of page

 • Jan 5

-• 7 min read
+• 9 min read

 A broken sprinkler line can turn your perfect lawn into a soggy mess and cause your water bill to skyrocket.
 It’s a common problem, but the good news is that with a little know how, you can often tackle the repair yourself.
 This guide walks you through everything from spotting the first signs of trouble to filling the last shovelful of dirt, ensuring you can fix that broken sprinkler line efficiently and effectively.

-How to Know You Have a Broken Sprinkler Line
+How to Find a Broken Sprinkler Line

 Common Symptoms of a Leak